Abstract arguments about political philosophy don’t usually have much bearing on the pragmatic day-to-day business of British politics.

 Social democracy evolved in dialogue with all of these traditions.
 The first social democrats recognised the market’s capacity for both creation and destruction, and, like the national socialists, adopted the concept of a strong state as a necessary agent for constraining capitalism; in this sense fascism might be thought of as social democracy’s dark twin.
 But – crucially – social democrats were clear that the state should be democratically accountable.
 A belief in the primacy of the life of the community over the demands of capital, and in the power of a democratic state to make the market work for the common good, might be regarded as the defining characteristics of social democracy.

 It is unclear whether this ‘classic’ form of social democracy is viable in today’s very different world.
-Globalisation is making it ever harder to achieve ‘social democracy in one country’, let alone ‘socialism’: highly mobile multinational capital can more easily evade regulation and taxation, and open labour markets are undermining the sense of common identity necessary to sustain faith in universal welfare provision.
-Contemporary social democrats face the challenge of applying the principle of democratic economic management at a global rather than national level, through democratisation of institutions such as the EU, the IMF, and the World Bank.
+Globalization is making it even harder to achieve ‘social democracy in one country’, let alone ‘socialism’: highly mobile multinational capital can more easily evade regulation and taxation, and open labor markets are undermining the sense of common identity necessary to sustain faith in universal welfare provision.
+Contemporary social democrats face the challenge of applying the principle of democratic economic management at a global rather than national level, through the democratisation of institutions such as the EU, the IMF, and the World Bank.
 And the sense of common purpose necessary for strong welfare systems can no longer be sustained through straightforward appeals to relatively homogenous national identities: today’s multicultural societies will only be prepared to make the mutual financial sacrifice required to fund public services if social democrats can appeal to common values rather than ethnic ties.

 But the populist left-wing movements that have emerged in recent years – including Jeremy Corbyn’s Labour, Bernie Sanders’s Presidential challenge, Greece’s Syriza, Spain’s Podemos, and Scotland’s Radical Independence Campaign – indicate that the fundamental social democratic principle of using the state to make capitalism work for the common good retains appeal.